nickjackolaisen/BusinessInitiaitive/_posts/statistics/sole proprietorship stats/2023-07-05-sole_proprieotrship_statistics.md

 **3.**	The sole proprietor dies.
 <a id="faqs">

-In a Sole Proprietorship the owner is [legally viewed as the business itself](https://www.businessinitiative.org/sole-proprietorship/disadvantages/).
+In a Sole Proprietorship the owner is <a href="https://www.businessinitiative.org/sole-proprietorship/disadvantages/" target="_blank">legally viewed as the business itself</a>.

 If the owner is no longer present or is unable to continue providing their services or selling their goods then the Sole Proprietorship simply dissolves.